 H1.
 General accounting principles

-The social and environmental data reported pertains to the 2019 calendar year.
-The figures included comply with relevant reporting and consolidation principles in the financial statements.
-The figures cover Essity’s wholly owned Group companies and Group companies in which Essity owns at least 50%.
+The social and environmental data reported pertains to the 2020 calendar year unless otherwise specified.
+The figures included comply with relevant reporting and consolidation principles in accordance with the principles in the financial statements.
+The figures cover the Essity Group’s wholly owned subsidiaries and subsidiaries in which Essity owns at least 50%.
 If ownership in the Group company is at least 50% or more, the entire company is included in the reporting.

-For Group companies with significant non-controlling interests (see Note F2), such as the Chinese company Vinda and the Colombian company Familia, social data, such as employee figures, employee turnover and health and safety data is reported in notes H13 and H14.
+For Group companies with significant non-controlling interests (see Note F2), such as the Chinese company Vinda and the Colombian company Familia, social data, such as employee figures, employee turnover and health and safety data is reported in notes H12 and H13.
 Some other social data is not included, for example Note H2 Code of Conduct data, as these companies have their own Codes of Conduct.
-Vinda publishes an Environmental, Social and Governance (ESG) report, which is available at www.vinda.com.
+Environmental data includes, as a general rule, Familia and Vinda’s Personal Care operations.
+Vinda publishes an Environmental, Social and Governance (ESG) report, which is available at vinda.com.
 Familia reports in accordance with the GRI Reporting Standards.
-For more information, visit www.grupofamilia.com.co.
+For more information, visit grupofamilia.com.co.

 Newly acquired businesses are included in the reporting as soon as possible, though not later than when they have been part of the Group for one calendar year.
 The data from divested companies is excluded in its entirety as of the divestment date.
 Historic data for discontinued units is retained.